 That second, the girl in question crossed the market square with her friend.
 When she moved closer to the thief, Loric cursed.

 Brannon watched as the thief focused on Phoebe and her friend.
 They each had a small pouch hanging from their waist and the closer they got to him, the more nervous Brannon became.

 “The thief has single Phoebe and her friend out, he’ll rob them.”

 Loric grabbed Brannon’s arm.
 “Wait, we don’t know that.”

-“He’s a thief, they have money, he’s going to rob them,” Brannon maintained.
+“He’s a thief, they have money, he will rob them,” Brannon maintained.

 “If we break cover, they’ll know we are on to them.”

 “And Valcat only entrusted us with this task because Latmus put a good word in for us.
 If we break cover, we’ll have Latmus to deal with.”

 “So what, you want me to stand here and let the thief accost them?”